 This event is now full and we are no longer taking bookings.
 If you would like to be kept up to date with activities surrounding this event and to receive follow up materials and outcomes please register your interest at the link below.
 In the unlikely event that space becomes available we will contact you.

 Please note: we will not be printing full speaker details or abstracts for guests on the day.
 A basic programme with timings will be provided.
 We encourage guests to download the pdf to their phones or tablets before the event.

-The 2018 City Food Policy Symposium will explore how gathering evidence of lived experiences of food challenges - how citizens and communities experience, explain and respond to them - can inform more effective, equitable and empowering policy solutions.
+The aim of the 2018 City Food Policy Symposium is to learn more about how gathering and translating evidence of lived experience of food-related problems can help make food policy more effective in delivering its goals.
+It will explore how gathering evidence of lived experiences of food challenges - how citizens and communities experience, explain and respond to them - can inform more effective, equitable and empowering policy solutions.

 The output of the symposium will be a report bringing together a shared understanding of the value of gathering evidence of lived experiences and how this evidence can be most effectively translated into transformative action.

 This event is generously supported by the Worshipful Company of Cooks.